Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/freshservice.md

    v.
 Complete the verification process.

   vi.
+Copy the API Key.

+   v.
+Click on API Key edit icon.

-Copy the API Key into Kore.ai XO Platform API Key field.
+  vi.
+Paste the API key into API key field on Kore.ai XO Platform.

+ vii.
+Click Done.

+5. Fetch the authorization URL from your Freshservice instance browser's address bar and copy into Kore.ai XO platform Authorization Profile.

-5. Save Authorization Profile.
+6. Save Authorization Profile.

-6. Select the created Authorization Profile to complete integration.
+7. Select the created Authorization Profile to complete integration.

-7. Click Enable.
+8. Click Enable.

 </container>

 <container>

-**What can be achieved by integrating Freshdesk with the Kore.ai XO Platform?**
+**What can be achieved by integrating Freshservice with the Kore.ai XO Platform?**

- The Kore.ai XO Platform supports all common actions on Zendesk objects with pre-built dialog templates that are ready to use.
+ The Kore.ai XO Platform supports all common actions on Freshservice objects with pre-built dialog templates that are ready to use.
 Click Explore Templates.
 Learn More.

 **Templates Supported**